Biography

 Pascal Meunier is a documentary photographer based in Paris.
 He holds a master's degree in Political Science.

-His latest photographic works relate mainly to the culture of arab-Muslims, a world, which today is much talked about but mostly misunderstood.
+His latest photographic works relate mainly to the culture of Arab-Muslims, a world, that today, is much talked about but mostly misunderstood.

 Pascal Meunier's professional career began in Aleppo, Syria.
-For nine years, he has reported on cultural traditions from Mauritania to Malaysia, passing through Iran, Libya, Yemen and Egypt on the way.
-He does not concentrate on present events of a political nature, but prefers to show the intrinsic culture of the country instead.
+For ten years, he has reported on cultural traditions from Mauritania to Malaysia, passing through Iran, Libya, Yemen and Egypt on the way.
+He does not concentrate on current events of a political nature, but prefers to show the intrinsic culture of the country instead.

 One of his aims is to capture heritage and traditions that are swiftly vanishing.
-The palaces or public baths of Cairo, the island of Lamu, the oasis of Oualata, and the old town of Harar, these subjects printed invoke a sense of nostalgia.
+The last public baths of Cairo, the island of Lamu, the oasis of Oualata, and the old town of Harar, his subjects invoke a sense of nostalgia.

 Beyond sounding the alarm, Pascal Meunier also shows a Muslim world in change, overtaken by modernity, but increasingly anxious to preserve its values.